ON THIS PAGE: You will learn about the different treatments doctors use for children with this type of cancer. Use the menu to see other pages.

 In many cases, a team of doctors works with a child and the family to provide care; this is called a multidisciplinary team.
 Pediatric cancer centers often have extra support services for children and their families, such as child life specialists, dietitians, physical and occupational therapists, social workers, and counselors.
 Special activities and programs to help your child and family cope may also be available.

 Several types of therapies are used for retinoblastoma, and more than 90% of children can be cured.
 In addition to curing the retinoblastoma, an important goal of treatment is the preservation of vision.
 Many of these treatment approaches described below have become available as a result of clinical trials.
-The Children’s Oncology Group has recently developed treatment clinical trials that include retinoblastoma.
+The Children’s Oncology Group has recently developed treatment clinical trials about retinoblastoma.

 Surgery is the removal of the tumor and some surrounding healthy tissue during an operation.
 Surgery to remove the eye is called enucleation.
-Children with a tumor in one eye only can often be cured with this treatment.
+Children with a tumor in 1 eye only can often be cured with this treatment.
 For children with a tumor in both eyes, enucleation is used only if the ocular oncologist (a doctor who specializes in eye cancer) determines that preserving vision using other types of treatment is not possible.
 Surgical treatment for retinoblastoma should be performed by a specially trained pediatric ophthalmologist.
 Talk with your surgeon about the recovery and side effects for the surgery your child is having.
 Learn more about the basics of cancer surgery.

 If enucleation is the best treatment to cure the cancer, there will be some visual loss.
 This may result in trouble with depth perception, but most children adapt well to these differences over time.
 Talk with your doctor about what to expect if enucleation is recommended and what support services are available to help adapt to this change.